pyinat/pyinaturalist/docs/automodapi.rst

 ..
-This file exists only to generate sources, without using the generated ToC
+This file exists only to generate sources.
+..
+Then automodsumm is used to generate a table of classes only.
 .. automodapi:: pyinaturalist.models